If you’re looking for a killer leg workout for building an impressive pair of gams, you’re in the right place.

 Sets: 3 | Reps: 6-to-8 | Rest: 3-to-5 min

-The Romanian deadlift (RDL) trains the posterior chain in a similar way to the conventional deadlift.
+The Romanian deadlift (RDL) trains the posterior chain (the muscles on the back of your body) similarly to the conventional deadlift.
 However, because of the difference in technique, the RDL emphasizes the hamstrings and glutes rather than the back.
-It’s also considerably less fatiguing than the conventional deadlift, which means you can do it more often without wearing yourself to a frazzle.
+It’s also less fatiguing than the conventional deadlift, allowing you to do it more frequently without wearing yourself to a frazzle.

 Sets: 3 | Reps: 6-to-8 | Rest: 3-to-5 min